 To know if your strategy and website optimization have any effect, you must be able to track your relevant ranks and progress using a reliable and accurate SERP tracker.
+More than just a keyword rank tracking software, what you need is a rank-tracking tool that provides comprehensive and multidimensional data of your SERP rankings.
 You may need to conquer many challenges before you can successfully rank a website, but at the very least, you have SERP trackers to give you a clear picture of your website’s stats in the various search engines.

 Today, we will try and clear the fog on that subject – how many types of rank tracking you can accomplish with Pro Rank Tracker and what the differences are.
 So without further ado, here is a COMPLETE breakdown of all relevant rank tracking types in 2018 you can accomplish with PRT:

 Organic Non-Local Desktop Rank Tracking